 Remember that you only have 400 words for this prompt.
 Even though it is important to be detailed and descriptive, it is also necessary to stay within the word limit.
 In order to be succinct while also using rich language, try cutting out unnecessary adjectives and opting for a more varied word choice instead.

 On their website, Johns Hopkins University writes that essays can be one of “the most important components of your application.”
 The university stresses the importance of being able to really show the admissions committee what is important to you and to share more about your background.
-Thus, it is crucial that you include something that really sets you apart in your supplement essay.
-Imagine that you were able to meet the admissions committee in person: what would you most want to tell them?
-Use this hypothetical conversation to inspire a topic for your essays.
+Thus, it is crucial that you include something that really sets you apart in your supplemental essay.
+Imagine that you were able to meet the admissions committee in person: What would you most want to tell them?
+Use this hypothetical conversation to inspire a topic for your essay.

 If you’d like more inspiration for your Johns Hopkins University writing supplement, you can view previous “essays that worked” on their website.
 The topics of these essays range from ambidexterity to music to a piece of furniture in a coffee shop.
 However, they all are able to give insight into the respective author’s character.

 Want us to quickly edit your college essay?
 Submit it to our Rapid Review Program, and we’ll get it back to you quickly with comments from our expert team.